con/talks/README.md

-# DataLad course material
+# Slides for the talks from CON people

-This repository contains the raw sources for talks and workshops on DataLad.
+This repository contains the raw sources for talks and workshops done by CON people.
-Its content is based on the [DataLad handbook](http://handbook.datalad.org), and its technical backbone is [reveal.js](https://github.com/hakimel/reveal.js/).
+Its content is based on the [DataLad handbook](http://handbook.datalad.org) and others, and its technical backbone is [reveal.js](https://github.com/hakimel/reveal.js/).

-**Slides** are written in HTML.
-Their raw sources can be found in ``html/``.
+**Slides** are written in HTML and are within this root folder.

 **Casts** are remotely executed code casts, mostly written with [autorunrecord](https://pypi.org/project/autorunrecord/) in the [book](https://github.com/datalad-handbook/book) itself.